iO-Academy/AcademyPortal/README.md

 ### Compiling SCSS

 - Must have SASS installed for this to work (`npm install` should have done this)
-- Run `composer watch` in the root of the project
+- Run `./node_modules/sass/sass.js --watch public/scss/styles.scss public/css/style.css` in the root of the project

 ### Running tests